-- • A thorough knowledge of these plants with regard to their natural habitat and their flowering seasons was required for this task as they are found in various parts of the country and their flowering patterns vary considerably.
-Another important fact is that, plants are identified by people by different ‘Common Sinhala names’ (common local names) according to the geographical locations where they are found growing naturally.
+- A thorough knowledge of these plants with regard to their natural habitat and their flowering seasons were required for this task as they are found in various parts of the country and their flowering patterns vary considerably.
+Another important fact is that, plants are identified by different ‘common Sinhala names’ (common local names) according to the geographical locations where they are found growing naturally.

 - In order to ensure the accuracy of our research, several publications had to be referred to in respect of each individual plant.
-More specifically, the key features described had to compare well with the photographs taken for each plant respectively.
+More specifically, the key features described had to compare well with the photographs taken for each plant.

-- The key objective for this task was to take great care in matching the photographs according to the morphology of the plant thereby making sure the correct scientific name designated was the equivalent for that particular plant's English name and the Sinhala (local) name.
+- The key objective for this task was to take great care in matching the photographs according to the morphology of the plant thereby making sure the correct scientific name designated corresponds with the plants’ English name and the Sinhala (local) name.

-- • This information was researched by the team of Ayurveda Doctors working at Barberyn’s Institute of Ayurveda and Alternative Medicine.
-The knowledge of these professionals was supplemented by traditional physicians each of whom has worked in this field for over fifty years and continue to support this project.
+- This information was researched by the team of Ayurveda Doctors at Barberyn’s Institute of Ayurveda and Alternative Medicine.
+The knowledge of these professionals was supplemented by traditional physicians each of whom has worked in this field for many years and continue to support this project.